 medium tomato, diced

-medium English or hothouse cucumber, quartered lengthwise and chopped
+medium English or hothouse cucumber, quartered lengthwise then sliced crosswise

 small radishes, stemmed and quartered